 Newman Prize for English Jueju

-Professor Jonathan Stalling's instructional video above will lead teachers (and ambitious students) through the basic elements of the most famous genre of Classical Chinese poetry, the “jueju.”
+Professor Jonathan Stalling's instructional video (below) leads teachers (and ambitious students) through the basic elements of the most famous genre of Classical Chinese poetry, the “jueju.”
 Professor Stalling is the creator of this genre of English poetry, and will judge the submissions.
-In addition to the video above, the DOC and PDF files below can be downloaded and printed out for use in the classroom (or at home).
 Have fun and good luck!